 A journey that takes you from a small town at the end of the world that thinks its Edinburgh through misty rainforest, past stunning ethereal vistas, deserted beaches, waterfalls, dolphins, sea lions, teapot madness, pristine lakes and wetlands, petrified forests *takes deep breath* shipwrecks, gondolas, glow worms, mountain tops and the deepest coldest lakes – there’s a reason why the Southern Scenic Route has been voted one of the worlds’ top drives.
-An unspoilt, greens-were-never-so-green-blues-never-so-blue ride to the southern-most point of New Zealand and on to the country’s adventure playground.
+An unspoilt, greens-were-never-so-green-blues-never-so-blue ride to the southern-most point of New Zealand and on to the country’s adventure playground including the Milford Sounds, one of the 8th wonders of the world.
 Dramatic, rugged, whether you are looking for relaxed solitude or days packed with biking, walking, skiing and surfing, the SSR is the best of the southern wild and an important part of any New Zealand adventure.
 Expect a memorable holiday in this magnificent part of the world, with many places to camp and stay, things to do and see.

 Starting in Dunedin, or Otepoti, a tartan town founded in 1848 by a boatload of Presbyterians who left Scotland because there weren’t enough rules.
 Many of the streets are named after those in Edinburgh but laid out in a very different way.
 While there you can sip a wee dram and pay a visit to the statue of Robbie Burns in the Octagon and Dunedin’s architecture is really something special so, whilst wandering in and out of the shops filled with fabulous fashion and food, make sure to look up and check out the pillars, porticos and pilasters of the city’s Greco-Roman/Victorian mashup, (the building housing the town’s strip club is modelled on the Parthenon).